 This fund, established by Don and Judy Mathre, supports plant pathology education programs such as the APSnet Education Center.
+In 2014, it has been expanded to include support for students pursuing a variety of projects and experiences.

 Immediately upon graduation, Dr. Mathre was appointed assistant professor of plant pathology at the University of California, Davis.
 His research was on the soilborne diseases of cotton.
 Dr. Mathre joined the Department of Botany and Microbiology at Montana State University, Bozeman, as assistant professor of plant pathology in 1967.
 He was promoted to associate professor in 1969 and full professor in 1972.